dinde451/dinde451/README.md

-## Hello

-"I'm dinde451, a developer who specializes in creating unstable projects—mostly useless.

-## About Me

-"My creations are unpredictable, and might just make you cry… from awe, confusion, or sheer disbelief."
+My creations are unpredictable, and might just make you cry… from awe, confusion, or sheer disbelief.

 ## Skills & Technologies